Qucs/qucs-pkg/README.md

  * Consider INSTALL and the output of `./configure --help` for more and definitive build options.

-## Binary Installation

-Some of the platform specific pre-compile binary packages containing installers can be found at <https://sourceforge.net/projects/qucs/files/qucs-binary/>.

 ## License

-Qucs is under GNU General Public License, version 2.0+.
+Qucs is under GNU General Public License, version 2.0 or 3.0 or any later version.
 See COPYING file.